mitre/saf-training/src/courses/advanced/README.md

 - Easy to create, validate, and read content
 - Cross-platform (Windows, Linux, Mac)
 - Agnostic to other DevOps tools and techniques
-- Integrates into multiple configuration managament tools
+- Integrates into multiple configuration management tools

 ### 1.2.1 The Lab Environment

 This class will use GitHub Codespaces for a consistent environment for all students.
-See instructions for setting up your own lab environment [here](../../resources/05.md).
+See instructions for setting up your own lab environment [here](../../resources/02.md).

 ## 1.3 The Road to Security Automation

-InSpec is one of the primary tools in the Security Automation workflow.
+InSpec is one of the primary tools MITRE SAF tends to use in our security automation workflows.
 It integrates easily with orchestration and configuration management tools found in the DevOps world.

 As you can see from the picture below, the process for developing automated security tests starts with a human-language requirements documents like SRGs, STIGs or CIS Benchmark and then implements them as code.
 We need that code to record test results in a standardized format so that we can easily export our security data somewhere people can use it to make decisions (like the Heimdall visualization app).